1. Dig a hole... (Fig. 2)

 3. Gently place your tree in the center of the hole.
 If your tree leans to one side, tip the tree to the opposite side and add a little soil under the rootball to adjust its resting place.

 If the tree is in a Container, (Fig. 3) the root system needs to be "shaved" to grow properly.
 With the tree still in the container, match your curved shovel blade to the curve of the container about a half inch in from the edge.
 Swiftly thrust straight down, cutting off the outer half inch of the root system.
 This will prevent circling roots from girdling, or strangling, the tree.
-Remove the container at the side of the hole and carefully slide the tree and rootball into position.
-Check the depth and make adjustments to correct any leaning.
+Gently place the tree on its side at the edge of the hole.
+One person supports the trunk while another pulls the container straight back.
+Remove the container and carefully slide the tree and rootball into position.
+Check the depth (the root flare should be 1" above grade) and make adjustments to correct any leaning.
+To correct any leaning: tip tree to the opposite side and tuck soil under the root ball.

 If the tree is Balled & Burlapped, gently place the tree in the hole.
-Check your depth and correct any leaning.
+Check your depth (the root flare should be 1" above grade) and correct any leaning.
+To correct any leaning: tip tree to the opposite side and tuck soil under the root ball.
 Remove twine on the rootball and at the base of the trunk.
 Unwrap, fold down, and cut away excess burlap.
 It is fine to leave some burlap underneath the tree; attempting to remove it may result in unnecessary damage to the roots.

 Note: If the rootball has a wire basket, once in the hole, use wire cutters to remove as much of the wire as possible without disturbing the rootball (ideally at least the top 2/3rds of the wire basket).

-If the tree has bare roots, hold the tree 2 inches above the target depth while filling the hole with soil until the tree is stable.
+If the tree has bare roots, place a small mound of soil at the center of hole.
+Hold the tree 2 inches above the target depth while filling the hole with soil until the tree is stable.
+Water 2-3x as you backfill.
 The soil and tree will settle and sink.

 4. Backfill, water and mulch with a method...